Jack Fonder is the community health worker for The Transformation Project in Sioux Falls. He was hired in September 2022. (Courtesy of Jack Fonder)

 The Transformation Project has been an outspoken advocacy group for transgender youth in South Dakota, as the demographic faces discrimination and hostility, leading to depression, isolation and suicidal thoughts, experts say.

-For example, 80% of LGBTQ youth report they’ve experienced discrimination for their sexual orientation or gender identity, according to The Transformation Project.
-53% of LGBTQ youth in South Dakota have seriously considered suicide in the past year, and 19% report attempting suicide in the same timeframe, which is higher than South Dakota youth overall.
+For example, 80% of LGBTQ youth in South Dakota report they’ve experienced discrimination for their sexual orientation or gender identity, according to The Trevor Project, while 53% of LGBTQ youth in South Dakota have seriously considered suicide in the past year, and 19% report attempting suicide in the same timeframe, which is higher than South Dakota youth overall.
 About 75% of LGBTQ youth also report experiencing anxiety and 58% report symptoms of depression.

 While the three-year-old organization has tried to help provide resources to LGBTQ people, The Transformation Project didn’t have a dedicated position to handle the demand, said Susan Williams, executive director.
 Having a dedicated community health worker helps reach a larger number of people.